YottaDB/YDBDoc/MessageRecovery/errors.rst

 LKSECINIT
 -------------------------

-LKSECINIT, Error creating lock section for database xxxx
+LKSECINIT, Error creating LOCK section for database xxxx

 Run Time Error: This indicates that YottaDB encountered a problem initializing the lock database associated with the database file (xxxx) it was trying to open.